 The Former Oma Gateway is historically significant as remnant elements of the former Oma mansion.
-They are an important physical reminder of the Victorian mansions on estates that once dominated and defined Toorak.
+Designed by William Salway, the gateway is an important physical reminder of the Victorian mansions on estates that once dominated and defined Toorak.
 The mature pine is also historically significant as a remnant example of the formerly extensive Oma Estate gardens.
 The gates, though not original, are period appropriate to the wall and contribute towards an understanding of the historical importance of the boundary walls.
 (Criterion A)